 Currently, Boeing predicts an annual need to hire 6,000 civilian pilots a year for the next 20 years.
 Military needs quickly push that number over 8,000.
 According to industry and military leadership, the nation is facing a pilot shortage “crisis."

-In 2018, Air Force Junior ROTC awarded scholarships to 120 students, who are now scheduled to attend a flight school this Summer at one of six partnering universities.
-While AFJROTC’s primary mission is to develop citizens of character, these high school students will earn their private pilot’s license and up to 12 college credits.
-The programs will run approximately six to eight weeks and starts mid-to late May.
+In 2018, Air Force Junior ROTC awarded scholarships to 120 students, who attended a flight school Summer 2018 at one of six partnering universities.
+While AFJROTC’s primary mission is to develop citizens of character, these high school students had a chance to earn their private pilot’s license and up to 12 college credits.
+The programs run approximately six to eight weeks and starts mid-to late May.

 The Flight Academy also addresses a secondary national issue of diversity.
 Aviation is one of the least diverse professions in industry.
 Currently, women make up less than 6% of pilots and minorities represent less than 10%.
 AFJROTC currently has 120,000 cadets enrolled in high schools across the nation and is the Air Force’s most diverse program.
 Minorities represent 58% of the AFJROTC student body and females make up 40%.
 Selected cadets for the flight academy represented female and minorities more than three times the national averages.